Supreme Court of Thailand: History

 Historically, there was no Supreme Court since a Thai monarch would adjudicate all disputes as the sole supreme judicial authority.
 Citizens appealed directly to the King along his route to places out of the Palace.
-This system existed until the early Rattanakosin Era; the reign of King Rama IV.
+This system existed until the early Rattanakosin Era, including through the reign of King Rama IV.

 During the reign of King Rama V, an official department for appeals was set up in the Palace, and in 1891, the king created the Ministry of Justice.
 The Judicator Act of 1909 was also enacted under Rama V's reign.
 This act established the Supreme Court as the highest court in the country, and cases were no longer appealed to the king.

 After Thailand adopted a democratic, constitutional form of government during the Siamese revolution of 1932, the Judicator Act of 1934 was enacted to amend the previous Judicator Act of 1909.
 The courts were divided into three levels, namely, Court of First Instance, Court of Appeals, and the Supreme Court.

 Jurisdiction

 The Supreme Court of Thailand acts as the final court of appeal in all civil and criminal cases in the entire kingdom.
 An order or judgment of the Supreme Court in all kinds of cases is final.

-A party who challenges an order or a judgment issued by the Courts of First Instances, the Court of Appeal or the Courts of Appeal Regions I – IX, has the right to appeal against the lower court’s order or judgment, following the conditions and circumstances as required by law.
+A party who challenges an order or a judgment issued by the Courts of First Instances, the Court of Appeal or the Courts of Appeal Regions I – IX, has the right to appeal against the lower court's order or judgment, following the conditions and circumstances as required by law.

 Specialized laws such as the procedural laws on labor, tax, intellectual property, and international trade allow parties to appeal against judgments of such specialized courts directly to the Supreme Court.

 Composition

-The Court consists of the President, Vice Presidents, the Secretary, and a number of justices.
-In the present-day juridical system, the President of the Supreme Court is also the head of the Courts of Justice.
+The Court consists of the president, vice presidents, secretary, and a number of justices.
+In the present-day juridical system, the president of the Supreme Court is also the head of the Courts of Justice.

 At least three justices of the Supreme Court form a quorum.
 At present, the Supreme Court has divided the justices internally into 25 quorums.
 Each quorum has three justices; the most senior justice in a quorum is the presiding justice of the quorum.